robhaj/masteryQuiz/readme.md

 - The importance of Angular controllers and correctly implement them in separate files

+### Auth concepts (form-based auth and OAuth)

-- Auth concepts including form-based authentication, OAuth and authorization
+- Difference between Authentication and authorization
+- What is OAuth?
+- What is Encryption?
+- Key terms
+  - Credentials
+  - Session
+  - Token
+  - Multi-Factor Authentication
+  - Permissions